tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/editions/README.md

 - `distribute_editions : list (edition_id, receivers : nat * (address list))`
     For each `Edition run` corresponding to a given `edition_id`, `editions` are distributed to the addresses in `receivers`.
 Each distribution mints a new token to some `token_id` in the `token_id`s reserved for that edition when `mint_edition` was called.

-  + Only a creator of some edition run can distribute or mint to `token_id`s belonging to their `edition run` and the contract must NOT be paused.
+  + Only a creator of some edition run can distribute or mint to `token_id`s belonging to their `edition run`.
   + A creator cannot distribute more than the `number_of_editions` set in the creation of the edition run.
   + A creator can distribute editions for multiple edition runs that they created, in a single call to `distribute_editions`.